VOGMASK is a simple, non invasive way to protect respiratory health and an essential tool to advocate for your own wellness.

 VOGMASK CLEANING INSTRUCTIONS: For a daily refresh, we recommend the use of Alcohol >61% wipes or spray on outer surfaces eg. Isopropyl Alcohol.
 Take care not to oversaturate.
 A spot test is recommended.
 Avoid Plant-based or new-age "green" disinfectants made from plant bio-products, oils or acids and wipes with added moisturisers.
 These are not recommended as they may cause fabric dyes to bleed and clog filter media.

 Exposure to sunlight is acceptable.
 Effect of UV light sterilisers or microwave is unknown because we have not tested effect on filter media, and thus not recommended

 Vogmasks are surface washable.
 Do not soak or immerse.
-Handwash quickly by rinsing outer and inner layer with water eg. under a running tap.
+Handwash quickly by rinsing outer and inner layer with warm water eg. under a running tap.
 If preferred, add a drop of liquid soap and gently rub around inner and outer layer.
 Rinse again.
 Have a dry towel on standby to soak up excess water.
 Hang to fully dry before storage in a cool, dry place.

 The valve is permanently attached to the mask.
 Do not detach for washing.
 Rinsing the valve is sufficient enough to clear it of microscopic dust and particles.

 You need not wash the mask frequently.
 It is recommended to wash the Vogmask once a month to avoid over-washing.
 The daily refresh or wipe down method is suggested to preserve filter efficiency and avoid wear and tear.
 Overwashing may eventually affect integrity of filter media sewn into middle layers of the mask.

 Wash the mask only when you wish to clean the outer and inner layer.
 Washing the mask does not clear the filter media of microscopic particles.
 For maximum cleanliness, respirator users should wash their hands before putting on a respirator and after taking one off.